dobresvetlo/svetlo/README.md

 ## 6. Further ideas/TODO
 ### Coding (Python/C)
+- [ ] Upgrade to Python3 (requires whether Adafruit dotstar upgrade or switch to other library)
-- [ ] Dynamic number of strips
+- [ ] Dynamic number of strips (now 4 is hardcoded)
 - [ ] Add a new method (like _setStripColor_) to the Adafruit dotstar library to allow passing the whole pixel array instead of one pixel at a time (_setPixelColor_ method)
-- [ ] Implementation of the OLA (Open Lighting Architecture) library to control strips via DMX512 or Artnet
+- [ ] Implementation of the sACN (E1.31) library to control LED strips
 - [ ] Sending raw bytearray from Touch Designer for direct input into the library (should be faster)
 - [ ] Test another SPI methods for filling strips
 - [ ] Add TCP/IP support (currently only UDP is supported)
-- [ ] Better "throttle" variables balancing/adjusting in the Adafruit dotstar library to avoid flickering
 - [x] Release _svetlo_ under GPLv3
 - [x] Automatic start on (re)boot - might be activated via _systemd_ and included `svetlo.service` file
 - [x] Change default values via configuration file (`svetlo.ini`)